matboivin/test-lol/doc/containers.md

 To invoke Grafana CLI, add the path to the grafana binaries in your `PATH` environment variable.
 Alternately, if your current directory is the bin directory, use `./grafana-cli`.
 Otherwise, you can specify full path to the CLI.
 For example, on Linux `/usr/share/grafana/bin/grafana-cli` and on Windows `C:\Program Files\GrafanaLabs\grafana\bin\grafana-cli.exe`.

 Source: [Grafana Labs: Grafana CLI](https://grafana.com/docs/grafana/latest/administration/cli/)

+Can't find `grafana-cli` on Alpine-based Docker image: [Problem with the linux binaries on Alpine](https://github.com/github/hub/issues/1818)

 - GF_SECURITY_ADMIN_PASSWORD__FILE `/run/secrets/<name of secret>`